azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ### Sentiment Analysis

-Secondly, we can analyse the sentiment of a given phrase, go ahead and copy the code into your `CognitiveServices.ipynb` notebook:
+Secondly, we can analyse the sentiment of a given phrase.
+Go ahead and copy the code into your `CognitiveServices.ipynb` notebook:

 ```python
 sentiment_api_url = endpoint + "/text/analytics/v3.2-preview.1/sentiment"